ptrebert/project-diploid-assembly/tutorial.md

     setup_env
 ```

-The above command (even as dry run) will issue a couple of warning, e.g., because no data sources were configured.
-These can be safely ignored.
 Note that the environment setup also checks the presence of the Singularity container runtime only needed for
 the Peregrine assembler and the DeepVariant variant caller.
 If these two tools are not to be used for any
 pipeline run, a failed check can be ignored.